tloveday/impostorhunt/README.md

 When adding the initial code all cards would turn face, without the need for a click.
 Which is counterproductive to the game.
 I've tried Jquery and could get the action to work but due to insecurities on jQuery knowledge I opted to write in plain javascipt.

 Through discussion with peers I came across the problem, the mistake and have made and the attempted.

+Following the addition of the shuffle cards function in the script.js file the game would match the old card placements with the new and often incorrect matches.

 ## Images